 No matter how much you love your children, challenging behaviors can undoubtedly test your patience.
 Keep calm.
 You can be in control of these situations by learning positive discipline for toddlers.

 You want your little one to be safe, practice good manners, and become a well-adjusted individual.
 We also need to remember that children don’t grow and develop important life skills overnight.
-It takes diligence, time, and patience for us to effectively teach them appropriate behavior.
+It takes diligence, time, and patience for us to teach them appropriate behavior effectively.

 This post lists some practical and positive discipline examples, including effective ways to approach your child’s challenging behaviors.